Leave a Review & Get 30% OFF - Limited Time Offer!

 How to Use AI During a Microsoft Teams Interview

 ok so Marcus goes "dude i can see your whole answer sheet" and my stomach dropped.
-This was the night before my actual second round interview with a fintech company.
-System design on Microsoft Teams.
-I had installed a chrome extension someone recommended on reddit, opened Teams in a browser, started a test call with Marcus, shared my screen, and boom.
-Fat sidebar with suggested answers injected straight into the Teams tab.
-Visible on his end.
+This was the night before my second round with a fintech company, system design on Microsoft Teams.
+I installed this chrome extension a guy on reddit recommended and opened Teams in the browser to do a test call.
+Shared my screen.
+Fat sidebar, suggested answers, injected right into the Teams tab.
+On his end.
 Clear as day.
-I almost walked into a real interview the next morning with that thing running.
-I still think about it honestly.

 InterviewMan worked.
-Every test.
-Desktop overlay, never touches the browser, Teams in the browser cannot see it.
-On the Teams desktop app Marcus ran full desktop share and stared at his screen for ten minutes straight while i talked through practice questions.
+Desktop overlay, never touches the browser, Teams cannot see it.
+Marcus ran full desktop share on the Teams desktop app and stared at his screen for ten minutes while i talked through fake questions.
 Nothing.
 Window share, nothing.
-He pulled up the meeting recording afterward and scrubbed through frame by frame.
+He pulled up the meeting recording afterward and went through frame by frame.
 Nothing.
-We did it again on his Windows laptop after running mine which is a Mac and same result on both.
-I kept bracing for him to find something because literally every other tool had failed at least one of the tests.
-He just kept shrugging.
+We ran it again on his Windows laptop.
+Same.
+I kept waiting for him to find something because literally every other tool had failed at least one test and he just kept shrugging.
+For ten straight minutes the man just shrugged.

 Twelve bucks a month on the annual plan.
-The tool that passed every single test Marcus threw at it costs less than what i spent on the pizza we ate during the testing session lol.
+Cheaper than the pizza we ate during the testing session lol.

-The actual interview the next morning was system design.
-Real time notification system.
-InterviewMan picked up the question through my mic and had architecture notes on screen in about two seconds.
-Caching options, message queue suggestions, load distribution approaches.
-I talked through my design while glancing at the overlay for the specifics my brain was blanking on because my brain loves blanking on specifics when a stranger watches me through a webcam.
-The follow ups came fast, failure modes, scaling to ten million users, monitoring strategy.
-The overlay kept pulling from what i had already said earlier so my follow up answers connected to my original approach instead of sounding like i was starting over each time.
+So the actual interview was the next morning.
+System design round, they wanted a real time notification system.
+InterviewMan caught the question off my mic and had architecture stuff on screen in like two seconds.
+Caching layer options, message queue suggestions, load distribution stuff.
+I just talked through my design and kept glancing at the overlay when my brain went blank because it does that, blanks on specifics the second a stranger is watching me on camera.
+The follow ups were rapid fire too, failure modes, scaling to ten million users, monitoring.
+What surprised me was the overlay was pulling from things i said earlier in the conversation so when i answered follow ups they actually connected back to my original design instead of me sounding like i forgot what i said five minutes ago.

 Ready to Ace Your Next Interview?